 Get everyone “socializing” with virtual baby shower game ideas

 The best part about a virtual baby shower is just how many special moments from a traditional baby shower can still be part of the day, like party games.
 Sure, you can’t play classics like “Guess the candy bar in the diaper,” (which might be a good thing).
-You can, however, ask guests to email you their baby photos and ask the mom-to-be to make the match in a game of “Guess Who?”
+But you can still make virtual baby showers just as fun as their IRL counterparts with virtual baby shower games.
+Get started with our favorite virtual baby shower games on Zoom:

 Other fun virtual baby shower game ideas include Build-a-Baby (ask guests to pick up Play-Doh before the party, then see who can make the funniest “baby”), trivia about the parents, and a true classic, guess-the-belly-size.
 Just have everyone write their estimates on an index card, then hold them up as mom measures.